When radiation passes through matter …

 The effects of a particle travelling through matter depend on its nature and the environment encountered.
 The electric charge of the particle or its absence determines the type of interaction or behavior.

-A charged particle passing through the electronic clouds of atoms would contineously tear away some of their electrons, a phenomenon called "ionization" .
-Neutral particles, gamma or neutron do not interact in a progressive manner.
-They set in motion of charged particles : a gamma would knock on an atomic electon, a neutron a proton or a light nucleus.
-These secondaries particles will in turn ionize the atoms.
+A charged particle passing through the electronic clouds of atoms would contineously tear away some of their electrons, a phenomenon called “ionization” .
+Neutral particles – gamma or neutron – do not interact in a progressive manner.
+They set in motion charged particles : a gamma would knock on an atomic electron, a neutron a proton or a light nucleus.
+These secondaries particles will then ionize the atoms.
 Ionised atoms generally reorganize themselves by emitting photons, among them characteristics X-rays.

 The mass of the incoming particle also plays an important role; alpha particles, which are comparatively heavy, are capable of stronger “ionisation”, but are slowed down much more quickly.
 Beta particles which are themselves electrons and several thousand times lighter, are able of travelling longer distances, but without achieving the same ionising effect.
 The movement of charge can also be achieved by neutral particles, such as neutrons or energetic photons, colliding with charged particles, thus achieving an indirect ionisation.

 The alpha, beta and gamma rays of radioactivity have not enough energy to make matter radioactive.
 On the contrary neutrons that intrude easily inside the nucleus can provoke nuclear rexctions and induce radioactivity.